Octopus Inspired Optimization (OIO): A Hierarchical Framework for Navigating Protein Fitness Landscapes: OIO: A Hierarchical Framework for Protein Optimization

 \subsection{Mathematical Formulation of Core Mechanisms}

 To formally define the optimization dynamics within the OIO framework, we present the core mathematical equations governing the behavior of the Suckers and Tentacles.
-A comprehensive mathematical model is provided in the Appendix.

 At the heart of OIO's local exploitation is the position update for each Sucker.
 Let $\vec{S}_{ij}(t)$ be the position of the $j$-th Sucker of the $i$-th Tentacle at iteration $t$.
 Its new position $\vec{S}_{ij}(t+1)$ is determined by a hybrid strategy that adaptively switches between exploration and exploitation.
-This transition is governed by a dynamic energy factor $E$, which decreases over iterations.
-The primary update rule can be abstracted as:
+This transition is governed by a dynamic energy factor $E$.
+At iteration $t$ (up to a maximum $T_{\text{max}}$), $E$ is calculated using a random seed $E_0 \in [-1, 1]$: